nam-doan16/NNTBulletJournal/README.md

 - Privacy Lock: Keep your bullet journal safe with a password lack to prevent your entries to be safe to just you!
 - Weekly Starters: Got a nice looking bullet journal file?
 No problem!
 Import any .bujo file and use it as a template!

+### How we could extend your program to include an additional feature
+A feature we could extend our program to include would be the Mind Changes feature, where users can freely edit their Tasks and Events, which includes the name and description.

+#### What our Mini Viewer has in terms of JavaFX
+For the name, it is put inside of a label, put in the middle of an HBox For our description, it is put inside of a **NON-EDITABLE** TextArea.

+#### How we can change our Mini Viewer to implement Mind Changes
+We can implement an edit button next to the done button which toggles a mode where users can edit their name of their event/task and description.
+The easiest approach is to change the name to a NON-EDITABLE TextArea as well, just like the description box, then when edit mode is toggled via the Edit Button, we can set those TextAreas to be editable, then save those changes, checking if the name is valid (NON-EMPTY) as well.
+If not valid, keep prompting the user to input a valid name for their event/task, or they cancel out of the edit mode via a Cancel Edit button.

 ### Screenshots of GUI features
 ![](splashscreen.png)